DmitryBavelko-98/Calculator/README.md

 # Calculator
-Calculator with HTML, CSS and JavaScript
+Calculator created with HTML, CSS and JavaScript